apprunjs/apprun-docs/docs/architecture.md

   <button onclick="app.run('plus')">+ (${count_plus})</button>`
 ```

 The _view_ function always returns the same result as long as the _state_ is the same.
 It also does not change the _state_ or anything outside the function, which means it has no side effects.
 Therefore, the _view_ function is a _pure function_.
-There are many benefits of using the _pure__ function_, including but not limited to unit testing.
+There are many benefits of using the _pure function_, including but not limited to unit testing.

-Finally, We have a _ counter _ application shown below by putting the _state, _view_, and _update_ together.
+Finally, we have a _counter_ application shown below by putting the _state_, _view_, and _update_ together.

 ```js
 --8<-- "counter.js"